ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 ##### Semantics
 {: numbered="false" toc="exclude"}

-If the union child is a quoted string, the string MUST be converted to a key by removing the surrounding quotes and replacing each escape sequence with its equivalent Unicode character, as in the table below:
+If the child is a quoted string, the string MUST be converted to a key by removing the surrounding quotes and replacing each escape sequence with its equivalent Unicode character, as in the table below: